EAT THINK DRINK

 Locally, we’ve experienced disruptions in our food supply system with wholesalers and retailers having to adjust their operations, and an increasing number of farmers selling direct to consumer.
 We’ve also seen an oversupply of food with major food service distributors forced to donate or dump their inventory.
 And, we’ve also seen lines of people and empty shelves at our local markets.

 Join us on Thursday, June 18 from 6-7pm for EAT THINK DRINK 10: Food Supply Disruptions – Covid-19.
-Hear first-hand from those working in the food industry on how we’ve been affected and what they’re doing to ensure we have food on our tables.

 - Chad Buck, Owner & Chief Executive Officer, Hawaii Foodservice Alliance